 In short, client devices send requests to servers for the resources needed to load a web page.
-The web server is the program or computer that responds to those requests, and delivers the content of the website back to the user.
+The web server is the program or computer that responds to those requests and delivers the website’s content to the user.

-A web server can host a single website or multiple websites using the same software and hardware resources, which is known as “virtual hosting.”
+A web server can host a single website or multiple websites using the same software and hardware resources, known as “virtual hosting.”

 Static and Dynamic Content